Frequently Asked Questions

 Each of our classes has a uniform.
 This helps to keep the focus on the student’s dancing and not on what they are wearing.
 Uniforms are chosen with the dancer’s safety and comfort in mind.
 Different styles of dance require different types of shoes and attire.
 Uniforms can be ordered at the front desk.
 (There is no uniform for Adult dance classes.
 Adult dancers are encouraged to wear whatever makes them feel amazing.)

 Mastery of any dance style takes years of commitment and hard work.
 This is why healthy developmentally appropriate learning goals are so important each step of the way.
 Our ballet classes follow the syllabus of the Royal Academy of Dance which sets the standard for ballet training worldwide.
-Jazz and Tap (ADAPT) and Acro (Acrobatic Arts) classes follow similar syllabi and guidelines to ensure dancers are working safely towards the next stage of their physical and artistic development.*
+Jazz, Contemporary and Tap styles follow our own time tested and proven levels.
+Acro classes follow the Acrobatic Arts Syllabus to ensure dancers are working safely towards the next stage of their physical and artistic development.*

 How long it takes for dancers to move through the syllabus depends on their commitment and the number of hours per week they spend training.
 Particularly committed and talented dancers are invited to apply to our competitive Dance Team to ensure they are given extra challenges and achieve a higher level of proficiency at a faster pace.